immauss/openvas/ovasbase/readme.md

-This Dockerfile and associated bits is used to create the base image for builds.
+This Dockerfile and associated bits are used to create the base image for builds.
-I'ts primarily to speed up builds so I don't have do all these bits every build.
+It's primarily to speed up builds so I don't have do all these bits every time.
+It is found on docker hub as .. immauss/ovasbase